 - Shift to Vulpecula, find M27, the Dumbbell Nebula (planetary nebula).

 - Go to Sagitta, find M71 (globular cluster).

-- As we approach the galactic core, move to Ophiuchus and find M107 (globular cluster); M10 (globular cluster); M12 (globular cluster); M14 (globular cluster); and M9 (globular cluster).
+- As you approach the galactic core, move to Ophiuchus and find M107 (globular cluster); M10 (globular cluster); M12 (globular cluster); M14 (globular cluster); and M9 (globular cluster).

 - Shift to Scorpius to find M4 (globular cluster) and M80 (globular cluster).

-- Head back to Ophiuchus, find M62 (globular cluster).
+- Head back to Ophiuchus, find M19 (globular cluster) and then M62 (globular cluster).